Pitzer College Office of Sustainability

 Don Gould featured in The Chronicle: Donald P. Gould, vice chair of the College’s Board of Trustees and chair of the investment committee, spoke with The Chronicle of Higher Eduaction to discuss Pitzer’s recent move to invest in the first ever global equity index fund that is both environmental, social and governance (ESG)-focused and fossil fuel-free.
 Read the article here!

-5C Sus & Env Events Calendar: Sustainability staff across the 5Cs have recently created an online events calendar with information on all of the sustainability and environmental events that are happening at the Claremont Colleges.
+5C Sus & Env Events Calendar: Sustainability staff across the 5Cs host an online events calendar with information on all of the sustainability and environmental events that are happening at the Claremont Colleges.
 The calendar can be found here; take a look and choose some events to attend!
 If you would like to have your event included in the calendar, please email the event info to email@example.com.

 Environmental Jobs Board: The Office of Sustainability has recently created a Sustainability/Environmental Jobs Board, so if you are looking for a job or internship, make sure to check it out!
 New jobs will continue to be added on a weekly basis over school year.